fleetdm/fleet/proposals/online-migrations-poc-and-proposal.md

 - Adding a new column: append `LOCK=NONE` to the `ALTER` statement.
 Two notes:
     - `AUTO_INCREMENT` are the exception as they don't support `LOCK=NONE`
     - We'll have to get rid of all `SELECT *` statements, otherwise adding a column is not backwards compatible.
+For the cases were we explicitly want a `SELECT *` kind of logic (to prevent bugs and make sure all tables are fetched), from @chiip: using introspection + generators we could build something that fetches all the columns for a table and a given Fleet version.
 - Renaming a column: don’t rename, instead use three different Fleet versions:
   - `vN+1`:  add a new column with `LOCK=NONE`, allow `NULL` values so the current running version can read and write without problems.